rufabd/Personal-Portfolio-Website/README.md

-# The information related to my contact details, CV and services will be UPDATED very soon.
-For any inqueries contact me via: mrrufatabd@gmail.com
+## The information related to my contact details, CV and services on the website will be UPDATED very soon.
+For any inqueries or questions please contact me via: mrrufatabd@gmail.com

 # Getting Started with Create React App